mengxj08/DesignGuideTool-HCI-Studies/README.md

 DesignGuideTool
 ==============================

-This prototype is used for designing controlling experiment in the HCI domain.
+This prototype is used for designing controlling experiments in the HCI domain with five-step approach.
+This project is the predecessor of NewDesignTool and NEXP.

 ## Technique:
 WPF & Data binding